Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

     - How have funding priorities shifted over time?
     - Are there any areas that have consistently received more funding than others?

 ### Actions

 This project could provide insights to interested groups, such as consulting companies or think thanks, that are interested in getting to know how the Chilean State has been assigning funding over the last 40 years for scientific and technological enterprises.
 It could also help the interested groups to evaluate if the funding has been aligned with the State's areas of interest (macroeconomically speaking), so they can counsel against or in favor of shifting the funding towards one or another area of interest.

 ## Data

 This project relies on data of the projects awarded through public support instruments for science, technology, knowledge and innovation, executed by the State agencies ANID, CORFO and the CTCI Undersecretariat.
-This data was taken from the [OBSERVA](observa.minciencia.gob.cl) platform of the chilean Ministry of Science and covers the period between 1982 and 2022.
+This data was taken from the [OBSERVA](observa.minciencia.gob.cl) platform of the Chilean Ministry of Science and covers the period between 1982 and 2022.

 The data included 47818 projects with a total amount given of 3.849.542.375.552 CLP.
 Not all projects have a full set of information, with 8908 NaN values in the 'Concurso', 'TipoBeneficiario' and the 'AreaConocimiento' columns, '38932' in the 'Objetivo' column, '249' in the 'Institución' column, '38910' in the SectorEconomico column and '1540' in the 'Monto' column.

 It's important to note for the 'RegionEjecucion' column analysis that the regions of Arica y Parinacota and Los Ríos were created in 2007 while the Ñuble region was created in 2018, which can introduce bias in said analysis.

-## Analysis
+## Methods

   ### Initial definitions

 The data will be cleaned and inspected using the python library Pandas.
 Statistical analysis will rely on the python libraries NumPy and SciPy.
-Exploratory visualization will be performed using the python library MatplotLib.
+Exploratory visualization will be performed using the python library Matplotlib.
 The final dashboard will be constructed using Tableau Public.

 This dataframe (called sf_data) has 2 types of columns, namely: